 There are so many museums dedicated to the Holocaust and World War II in Poland!
 Schindler’s Factory, where he saved over 1,000 Jews, is now a museum dedicated to Krakow and the Jewish population.

-The Warsaw Rising Museum will teach you about the tens of thousands of Jews who rose up against the Nazis toward the end of the war.
+The Warsaw Rising Museum will teach you about the tens of thousands of Polish who rose up against the Nazis toward the end of the war.